Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 What are the costs?

-We accept cash, money order, check, or credit card (MasterCard, Visa, and Discover).
+We accept cash, money order, check, or credit card.
 Checks are not accepted when making your final payment.

 Payments can be made in person at either office, online, or over the phone during business hours.